DarshanKagi/Vehicle-Rental-System/README.md

 1. **Enter customer details:** The application will prompt you to enter the customer's name.
 2. **Select the vehicle type:** Choose between car (1) or bike (2).
-3. **Enter vehicle details:** Input the vehicle's license plate number.
+3. **Enter vehicle details:** Input the vehicle's license plate number (must be exactly 10 characters long).
 4. **Specify the rental duration:** Enter the number of days for the rental.
 5. **View rental information:** The application will display the rental details, including the total cost.